Travel Advice #2: What To Take

 • Synthetic vs Cotton

 For adventure travel in humid climates where you will be sweating, I recommend synthetic materials that are lighter, faster drying, and don’t hold odor.
 Natural cotton fabrics are warmer and more comfortable, but they are heavy and take longer to dry, so leave your blue jeans at home.
-My exception to this rule is for traveling in colder climates, where I do take a wool hat and pairs of wool socks; as you loose heat fastest from you head and feet.
+My exception for colder climates is a wool hat and wool socks as you lose heat fastest from your head and feet.

 • Fewer Clothes

-It can be difficult to make a decision about what clothes to take and which to leave at home.
-I recommend that you lay out everything you want to take and then reduce that by half.
+Deciding which clothes to take is taxing, but I recommend you lay out what you want to take and then reduce it by half.
 Trust me, no one is going to care if you wear the same shirt for three days straight.
-I limit my wardrobe to include: 3 pairs of socks, 3 boxers, 3 shirts, 2 shorts, 2 pants, fleece, raincoat, sunhat, wool hat, hiking shoes, and sandals.
+I limit my wardrobe to: 3 socks, 3 boxers, 3 shirts, 2 shorts, 2 pants, fleece, raincoat, sunhat, wool hat, hiking shoes, and sandals.

 • Socks & Boxers

-Patagonia is my brand of choice for base layer; their products are not cheap, but you honestly get what you pay for with long-lasting durability, excellent design, and all-day comfort.
+Under Armour brand running socks and boxer briefs are my base layer choice, as the synthetic blend wicks sweat and dries fast.
+Not cheap, but you get what you pay for with long-lasting durability, excellent design, and all-day comfort.

 • T-shirts & Sunshirts